klaytn/kips/KIPs/kip-37.md

 ///  Note: the KIP-13 identifier for this interface is 0xe8ffdb7. interface IKIP37Pausable {
     /// @notice Check whether the contract is paused
-    /// @return True if the contract is paused, false otherwise function paused() external view returns (bool);
+    /// @return True if the contract is paused, false otherwise. function paused() external view returns (bool);

     /// @notice Pauses actions related to transfer and approve in the contract.